omerio/bill-discounts/README.md

     mvn checkstyle:checkstyle
 ```

 I've also followed the Java coding standards and defensive programming, i.e. validation, checking for nulls and invalid values where possible.
+And where appropriate comments are added to the code to ensure other developers can also understand and easily work on the code.